Replacing a Lost License in Washington DCPage Overview

 - Your unique D.C. driver’s license number, which can be found on:

 - Your Washington D.C. driving record.
-See our Driving Records in Washington, D.C. page for more information.
+See our page on Driving Records in Washington, D.C. for more information.

 - Any DMV transaction receipt.